kevin-toles/tpm-job-finder-poc/src/llm_provider/README.md

 ## Security Warning
 - **Never hard-code API keys in code or commit them to version control.**
-- Use environment variables or `llm_keys.txt` (which should be excluded from public repos).
+- Use environment variables or `api_keys.txt` (which should be excluded from public repos).

 ## API
 - `LLMAdapter.score_job(prompt: str) -> dict`: Get scores/rationales from all available LLMs.